kshaffer/musicianshipResources/thoroughbassFigures.md

 In general, if there is a shortcut available, use it.
 The shortcuts are more standard than the corresponding full notation.

 Keep in mind that some chords have abbreviated figures.
 For example, it is common for the leading tone to be the third above the bass in a 5/3 chord.
 In such a situation, a bass note that otherwise would have no figure needs a sharp or a natural for its thoroughbass figure.

-## Unfamiliar figures and chords ##

-Only seven figures are given above.
-If you see a figure you do not recognize, simply follow the intervals.
-Likewise, if analyzing a chord that is not a triad or seventh chord, simply label the *simple* intervals you see/hear above the bass, from top to bottom in descending order: 7/6/3 or 5/4, for example.
-In time, you will become familiar with a number of other harmonic possibilities, and their corresponding figures.

 [triadsSevenths]: triads.html